Frogging-Family/linux-tkg/linux58-rc-tkg/README.md

 ### MuQSS and BMQ are not yet available options for this revision

-### Nvidia proprietary drivers are not yet compatible with this revision

 A custom Linux kernel 5.8 RC with specific PDS and CFS CPU schedulers related patchsets selector and added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.

 PDS-mq was originally created by Alfred Chen : http://cchalpha.blogspot.com/